 - Comparative Empires — Bridge the historiographical gap between territorially contiguous Old World empires and colonial empires

-- Environment, Technology, and Science — Explore the historical interrelationships of the human and nonhuman worlds
+- Environment, Health, Technology, and Science — Explore the historical interrelationships of the human and nonhuman worlds

 - Global Early Modern — Forum of collaboration and engagement in early modern history